Krzyzyk33/CMD-AI-LOADER/README.md

 ### Ways You Can Help

-- Report bugs in the **Issues** tab
+1. Report bugs in the **Issues** tab
-- Suggest new features
+2. Suggest new features
-- Test the application on your system
+3. Test the application on your system
-- Share improvement ideas
+4. Share improvement ideas
-- Add and test new GGUF models
+5. Add and test new GGUF models

 ### How to Submit an Issue

 1. Go to the **Issues** tab
 2. Click **New Issue**
-3. Choose: Bug / Feature / Idea
+3. Choose: Bug / Feature
 4. Describe the problem or suggestion clearly

 ### OR